 Before you go

 Overall, this type of travel brings with it a simple life and I love that.
-If you also love the sound of that but aren’t sure where to go, take a look at our guide of the top 10 UK staycations.
-It’ll definitely give you some travel inspiration for when the UK lockdown relaxes.
+If you also love the sound of that but aren’t sure where to go, take a look at a few of our guides to give you some travel inspiration for when the UK lockdown relaxes: